 Duas faixas tiveram um beatmatching terminado quando os seus tempos ficarem iguais e suas batidas forem alinhadas.
 Um beatmatching “perfeito” é praticamente impossível - existe sempre uma diferença minúscula nas taxas de reprodução.
 Um DJ afiado vai manter as suas orelhas abertas para ouvir as batidas ficando fora do alinhamento.
 Existe o distinto som de “bumbo grave duplo” que é precedido por um bumbo perdendo força porque os dois bumbos ficam fora de fase.
 Quando isso acontece, as batidas podem ser realinhadas simplesmente pressionando em um dos botões de pitch bend temporários algumas vezes na direção apropriada.

-Master Sync is an intelligent assistant that allows you to leave the beatmatching to Mixxx so you can focus on track selection, effects manipulation, looping, 4 deck mixing, and other advanced DJing techniques.
+Sync Lock is an intelligent assistant that allows you to leave the beatmatching to Mixxx so you can focus on track selection, effects manipulation, looping, 4 deck mixing, and other advanced DJing techniques.

-To activate Master Sync on a deck, push and hold (or click and hold) the SYNC button.
-You’ll know Master Sync is on because the sync button will remain lit.
+To activate Sync Lock on a deck, push and hold (or click and hold) the SYNC button.
+You’ll know Sync Lock is on because the sync button will remain lit.
 Changing the rate of any deck that has Sync lit will change the rates of all other decks that also have the Sync button lit.
-There is no need to set specific decks to be a master or followers.
-You can play, stop, eject, load, and queue any track with master sync and it won’t interrupt the playback of the other decks.
+There is no need to set specific decks to be a leader or followers.
+You can play, stop, eject, load, and queue any track with sync lock and it won’t interrupt the playback of the other decks.
 However, changing the rate of a stopped deck will change the rate of playing decks.

 12.4.
 Mixagem Harmônica¶

 Harmonic mixing is a technique to mix songs with matching melodies and harmonies.
 To learn more about harmonic mixing you might want to check out the mixshare archive.